fjp/fjp.github.io/collections/_fpv/2019-11-13-r-xsr-receiver.md

 If you don't know what to choose, it is recommended to select the newer F.Port firmware, as it allows you to connect your receiver with just a single wire to your [flight controller](/projects/fpv/glossar/#flight-controller).

-Choose for example, `FW-RXSR-ACCESS_v1.1.4.zip` and unpack the zip file.
-Copy the content to the external sd card of your Taranis and place it in the `FIRMWARES` folder.
-Especially the file `RXSR-FPORT_ACCESS_191107.frsk` will be relevant.
+Choose for example, `FW-RXSR-ACCESS_v1.1.4.zip`, which is, at the time of writing, the latest firmware and includes the F.Port firmware.
+Especially the file `RXSR-FPORT_ACCESS_191107.frsk` will be relevant for flashing.
+Unpack the zip file and copy the content to the `FIRMWARES` folder (create it, if it doesn't exist) on the external sd card of your Taranis.

 With your Taranis powerd off, connect the R-XSR receiver to the SmartPort (S.Port) of the Taranis X9D Plus 2019.
 You find this port in the battery box of the X9DP 2019 radio.